awulkiew/summary-enhancer/README.md

   1. download required CSS file
   2. create output "result" directory
-  3. for all passed summary pages
+  3. for each passed library/sublib
     1. download summary page
     2. for each failed test
       1. download the log